-The sword-making process is a very involved process and each swordsmith has his own secrets.
-Anybody interested in a more detailed explanation, please refer to the book written by a famous swordsmith, Mr. Yoshihara Yoshindo, and the DVD made by his son.
+The sword-making involves very many detailed processes, and each swordsmith has his secrets.
+Anybody interested in more detailed explanations, please refer to a book written by a famous swordsmith, Mr. Yoshihara Yoshindo, and a DVD made by his son.
 Their information is below.
-You should be able to buy Mr. Yoshihara’s book from Amazon.
+Mr. Yoshihara’s book is sold on Amazon.
 DVD is sold on Japan Amazon.
-It may be necessary to go through the proxy service; Zen Market since the DVD is sold on Japan Amazon.
+DVD may be necessary to go through the proxy service; Zen Market since it is sold on Amazon Japan.

-DVD: Katana/On Ko So Shin—–Katana project by Yoshihara Yoshikazu (吉原義一) (Use proxy service-Zen Market, since only Japan amazon sells it)
+DVD: Katana/On Ko So Shin (温故創新)——-Katana project by Yoshihara Yoshikazu (吉原義一).
+Use proxy service-Zen Market, since only Amazon Japan sell it.

-In the old days, an early sword making time, swordsmiths created steel from iron sand and refined it himself for a sword material.
-By the Kamakura period (refer to the timeline above), steelmaking was done by a separate entity.
-Swordsmiths buy steel called “Tama-Habane” from a steelmaker.
-“Tama-Hagane” is the most important part of the sword making.
-“Tama-Hagane” is the steel made with the Tatara process, which is a unique Japanese smelter.
+In the old days, the early sword-making time, swordsmiths extracted iron from iron sand and refined it by themselves for sword material.
+By the Kamakura period (refer to the timeline above), ironmaking was done by separate entities.
+Swordsmiths buy iron called “Tamahabane” from ironmakers.
+“Tamahagane” is the essential part of sword-making.
+“Tamahagane” is the iron made with the Tatara process, a unique Japanese smelting process.

 Tama-Hagane from Mr. Yoshihara

-The Japanese sword is made from two different hardness of steel.
-Kawa-Gane is for outer steel.
-Shin-Gane for inner steel.
-Kawa-Gane is harder steel which contains about 0.6% carbon contents.
-Shin-Gane is a softer steel that contains about 0.25% carbon contents.
-Japanese swords are made with the harder steel wraps around softer steel, therefore, hard to bend, hard to break
+The Japanese sword is made from steel of two different hardness.
+Kawa-gane is for outer steel.
+Shin-gane for inner steel.
+Kawa-gane is harder steel, which contains about 0.6% carbon contents.
+Shin-gane is softer steel that has about 0.25% carbon content.
+Japanese swords are made with softer steel inside, wrapped around by harder steel, this way it is hard to bend, and hard to break.

-Heat up a piece of Tama-Hagane —– Hit with a hammer and make a flat piece—– While Tama-Hagane is still hot, quench in water quickly —– Break into small pieces —– Separately forge a rectangle plate from Tama-Hagane —– Connect this plate with a handle (or a lever called Teko) —– Stack up the previously broken metal pieces on the Teko (handle or lever) carefully and closely.
+Separately forge a rectangle plate with Tamahagane → Connect this plate with a handle or a lever to create a Teko → Stack up the previously broken metal pieces on the Teko carefully and closely.

-—– Cover the stacked up Tama-Hagane with ashes and clay for protection purpose —– Heat this up in the furnace —– Take it out from the furnace, hit with a hammer —– Repeat this process many times to stretch out Tama-Hgane about twice as long —— While Tama-Hagane is still hot, make a notch in the center and fold back into half —– Continue the same process of heat up, hammer to stretch out, fold back (half in sideways and half in lengthwise alternatively approximately 6 or 7 times depends on the original carbon contents in Tama-Hagane).
-This process reduces the carbon contents to the desired level.
+While Tamahagane is still hot, make a notch in the center and fold in half → Continue the same process of heating up, hammering to stretch, and folding half (widthwise and lengthwise alternatively approximately 6 or 7 times depending on the original carbon level in Tamagahane).
+This process reduces the carbon content to the desired level.

 Purpose of heating hammering and folding

-- Each time the heating and folding process is done, Tama-Hagane loses carbon contents.
-For outer steel, ideal carbon contents should be approximately 0.6%.
-If the carbon contents are too high, steel is hard and as a result, the sword can crack.
+- Each time the heating and folding process is done, Tamahagane loses carbon content.
+For outer steel, the ideal carbon content should be approximately 0.6%.
+If the carbon content is too high, steel is hard, and as a result, the sword can crack.
 If it is too low, the sword will be too soft and can bend.
-A swordsmith judge by his eye to determine the right amount of carbon contents.
-This is the professionalism and the art of the swordsmith.
+Swordsmiths judge by their eyes to determine the right amount of carbon content.
+This is the professionalism and the art of sword-making.

-- Each heating and folding processes create many layers of thin steel that create the Ji-hada pattern (surface patterns like wood grain, burl look, straight grain or mixture of those)
+- Each heating and folding processes create many layers of thin steel that create the Ji-hada pattern (surface patterns like wood grain, burl look, straight grain, or a mixture of those)

-Shin-Gane is the inner metal that is softer steel with lower carbon.
-By having the softer inside, the sword has flexibility.
-Having hard outer steel with higher carbon, it prevents to crack or break.
-To make the Shin-gane steel, mix softer steel with Tama-Hagane.
-Repeat the same process as Kawa-Gane.
+Shin-gane is the inner metal that is softer steel with less carbon.
+By having softer inside, the sword has flexibility.
+Having hard outer steel with higher carbon with softer steel inside prevents the sword from cracking or breaking.
+To make the Shin-gane steel, mix softer steel with Tamahagane.
+Repeat the same process as Kawa-gane.

 Tsukuri Komi (造り込み) Sunobe (素延 )

-Wrap the Shin-Gane with the Kawa-Gane then weld two pieces together by heating, hammering, and stretch out to make a steel bar like.
-There are several ways to wrap the Shin-Gane, but the most common way is called Kobuse (甲伏).
+Wrap the Shin-gane with the Kawa-gane, then weld two pieces together by heating, hammering, and stretch out to make a steel bar.
+There are several ways to wrap the Shin-gane, but the most common way is called Kobuse (甲伏).
 The illustration below is the cross-section.

-The above photo is the cross-section of a sword that was taken by my husband.
-Many years ago, our sword club member gave us a very rusty sword.
-My husband cut the sword and took the micro photo of the cross-section.
+The above photo (taken by my husband) shows a cross-section of a sword.
+Many years ago, a member of our sword club gave us a very rusty, damaged sword.
+My husband cut the blade and took the micro photo of the cross-section.
 This sword has a more complicated construction than the usual Kobuse method.
-Looks like 3 (4?) different hardness of steel.
-It shows this sword was one of the top swords made by the top sword-maker.
+It looks like it has 3 (4?) different hardness of steel.
+This sword seems it was once one of the top swords made by a top sword-maker.

 Hizukuri (火造 )

-Hizukuri is to make the final shape from Sunobe by heating and hammering.
-At this point, Ha (cutting edge) gets thinner, Shinogi side gets higher, and starts to form the shape of a sword.
+Hizukuri is to make the final shape of the sword from Sunobe by heating and hammering.
+At this point, Ha (cutting edge) gets thinner, the Shinogi side gets higher, and it starts to form a sword’s shape.

 This process is rough finishing.

 Mix clay, pine tree ash, ground stone, and water.
-Paint this muddy mixture on the sword.
-Around the Hamon area, scrape off a thin layer of the muddy mixture a little, then dry out.
-By doing Tuchitori process, Hamon is created and cutting-edge hardens at the same time.
+Coat the sword with this muddy mixture.
+Scrape off a thin layer of the mix a little around the hamon area, then dry out.
+By doing the Tsuchitori process, hamon is created, and cutting-edge hardens at the same time.

-After the muddy paste is dried, heat up the sword evenly in the furnace.
-Judging by the color of the heated sword, pull out the sword from the furnace then quench into the water.
-Usually, this process is done after the sun goes down so that the swordsmith can see the color of the metal and can judge the temperature of the heated sword better.
-This is the most important process since all the work done up to this point may be ruined if he fails to judge the precise color of the heated sword, water temperature, and the timing of quenching.
+After the muddy paste is dried, heat the sword evenly in the furnace.
+Judging by the heated sword’s color, pull it out from the furnace, quickly quench it in the water.
+Usually, this process is done after the sun goes down so that the swordsmith can see the color of the metal and can judge the temperature of the heated sword more accurately.
+This is the most crucial process since all the work done up to this point may be ruined if he fails to judge the heated sword’s precise color, water temperature, and quenching timing.

 The final process is to send the sword to a polisher.
-A polisher called Togishi polishes and sharpens the blade.
-He brings out the beauty of the surface and sharpness of the sword, that completes the process.
-Every step of sword-making is important but this final process is a very important part.
+The polisher called Togishi polishes and sharpens the blade.
+He brings out the beauty of the surface and the sharpness of the sword.
+This completes the whole process of sword-making.
+Every step is essential, but the polishers’ final process is as important as the rest of the work.